Direct temperature readout in nonequilibrium quantum thermometry: Abstract

 \section{Abstract}

 Quantum thermometry aims to measure temperature in nanoscale quantum systems, paralleling classical thermometry.
 However, temperature is not a quantum observable, and most theoretical studies have therefore concentrated on analyzing fundamental precision limits set by the quantum Fisher information through the quantum Cram\'er-Rao bound.
 In contrast, whether a direct temperature readout can be achieved in quantum thermometry remains largely unexplored, particularly under the nonequilibrium conditions prevalent in real-world applications.
 To address this, we develop a direct temperature readout scheme based on a thermodynamic inference strategy.
 The scheme integrates two conceptual developments: (i) By applying the maximum entropy principle with the thermometer's mean energy as a constraint, we assign a reference temperature to the nonequilibrium thermometer.
-We demonstrate that this reference temperature outperforms a commonly used effective temperature defined through equilibrium analogy. (ii) We obtain positive semi-definite error functions that lower-bound the deviation of the reference temperature from the true temperature--in analogy to the quantum Cram\'er-Rao bound for the mean squared error--and vanish upon thermalization with the sample.
+We demonstrate that this reference temperature outperforms a commonly used effective temperature defined through equilibrium analogy. (ii) We obtain positive semi-definite error functions that lower-bound the deviation of the reference temperature from the true temperature and vanish upon thermalization with the sample.
 Combining the reference temperature with these error functions, we introduce a notion of corrected dynamical temperature which furnishes a postprocessed temperature readout under nonequilibrium conditions.
+This corrected dynamical temperature can be evaluated adaptively without prior knowledge of the actual temperature.
 We validate the corrected dynamical temperature in a qubit-based thermometer under a range of nonequilibrium initial states, confirming its capability to estimate the true temperature.
 Importantly, we find that increasing quantum coherence can enhance the precision of this readout.
 Our findings complement existing research on quantum thermometry and help bridge the gap between prevailing theoretical analysis on precision limit and the practical need of direct temperature readout.